dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 	}
 ```

 **MAMNotificationReceiver** simply receives notifications from the Intune service.
-Some notifications are handled by the SDK directly, while others require the app's participation.
+The SDK handles some notifications directly.
+Other notifications require the app's participation.

-An app **must** return either true or false from a notification.

-It must always return true unless some action it tried to take as a result of the notification failed.

-* This failure may be reported to the Intune service.
+An app *must* return either true or false from a notification.
+It must always return true unless some action that it tried to take as a result of the notification failed.
+This failure might be reported to the Intune service.
 An example of a scenario to report is if the app fails to wipe user data after the IT admin initiates a wipe.

 It is safe to block in `MAMNotificationReceiver.onReceive` because its callback is not running on the UI thread.

-The **MAMNotificationReceiver** interface is included below as defined in the SDK:
+The following **MAMNotificationReceiver** interface is defined in the SDK:

 ```
 /**